VsinkoV/FICC-FXG10-LECTURES-202627/README.md

 # FICC G10 FX Lectures 2026/27

 Structured 1 to 5 week guide on how to trade G10 FX currencies, with set exercises and examples.
-Click a lecture to view it in your browser.
+These are example lectures that we will be doing.

 | Week | Lecture |
 |---|---|